TimothyRoberts/NatureOfCode/01_Randomness_Probability_PerlinNoise/04_Guassian_Distribution/README.md

 }
 ```

-I also simplified this code by using the randomGuassian function parameters to define the mean and the standard deviation of xloc and it worked the same way.
+I also tried simplifying this code by using the randomGuassian function parameters to define the mean and the standard deviation of xloc and it worked the same way.

 ```js
 function setup() {